taranahassan/School_District_Analysis/README.md

 ![Revised_District_summary](https://github.com/taranahassan/School_District_Analysis/blob/main/Screenshot_examples/Revised_District_summary.png?raw=true)

   2. There are a total of 1635 students at Thomas High School.
 73% of the students are from grade 10th to 12th.
 Once we eliminated the grade 9 scores, the percentage of students passing each subject or both together dropped by an average of 26%, since the calculation was still taking the total number students into account.
-However, after recalculating with only the number of students with scores at Thomas High School, the passing percentages was barely impacted by an average of .37%.
-Below are the snapshots of the per school summary comparisons with the highlighted field.

 Original Per School Summary:
 ![Original_School_summary](https://github.com/taranahassan/School_District_Analysis/blob/main/Screenshot_examples/Original_Per_School_summary.png?raw=true)

+However, after recalculating with only the number of students with scores at Thomas High School, the passing percentages was barely impacted by an average of .37%.
+Below are the screenshot of the summaries with the grade 9 as student count but no scores, and without the grade 9 students completely out of the calculation.

 Revised Per School Summary without grade 9 scores: